z-kiczak/z-kiczak/README.md

 (although it's been some time since I was regularly training 🥶).
 Whenever I have the occasion I like to travel - this summer I was in Asia for the first time in my life and I absolutely loved it!

-**If you're having a look at my public repositories** : please note that I have only just joined GitHub; before, I was either using GitLab account provided by my faculty, or just working on my code locally with no version control.
-I've decided to move my past projects here, as single commits with no history; they may not be perfect, and many of them were not properly finished/polished, not properly documented either, but I believe it's valuable that I can follow my progress throughout the studies and learn from my past mistakes. ✨ Enjoy ✨
+**If you're having a look at my public repositories** : please note that before joining GitHub, during first years of my studies, I was either using GitLab account provided by my faculty, or just working on my code locally with no version control.
+I've decided to move my past projects here, as single commits with no history; they may not be perfect, and many of them were not properly finished/polished, not properly documented either, but I believe it's valuable that I can follow my progress throughout the studies and learn from my past mistakes.
+There are also many past projects that I have not moved here yet, but hopefully they will appear on my GitHub soon.
+✨ Enjoy ✨